Thesis and Honors

 In January of the Junior year, students discuss their goals and potential projects with faculty members.
 Students request thesis advisors (The Thesis Advisor Request form is found here: Thesis Request Form) and the department meets to assign students to advisors by mid-February.

-Receipt of Honors in Chemistry is a special distinction reserved for those students who have excelled in their academic accomplishments throughout their time at Bates and have completed a thesis project with certain distinguishing characteristics and features.
+Receipt of Honors in Chemistry or Biological Chemistry is a special distinction reserved for those students who have excelled in their academic accomplishments throughout their time at Bates and have completed a thesis project with certain distinguishing characteristics and features.
 The distinction of Honors requires that the student and the thesis meet all of the criteria specified below.
 An outstanding performance in several of the expectations for Honors may offset a less than exemplary performance in another area.
 A significant deficiency in any one expectation is sufficient grounds to deny Honors.
 The thesis advisor has the authority to withdraw the student from the Honors program at any time prior to the submission deadline for the written thesis.
 The oral examination panel members, who may consult with the advisor, have final authority for judging whether the student has satisfactorily met the criteria for receipt of Honors.

 The thesis must explore a novel question or topic.